Two convergent NPA-like hierarchies for the quantum bilocal scenario: Inflation-NPA hierarchy and generalisation to other Networks

-We now wish to understand the relation between the inflation-NPA hierarchy and the factorisation bilocal hierarchy.
-As in Remark~\ref{rem:inflationFactorisationDeFinetti}, there might exist a de Finetti-like argument implying that $\Xi^{n,m}_{1,\prod_i \balpha^i, \bbeta^{ii}, \bgamma^{i}} \approx \prod_i\Xi^{n,m}_{1, \balpha^i, \bbeta^{ii}, \bgamma^{i}}$, in as $m, n$ go to infinity.
-Thus we conjecture such an asymptotic factorisation property of inflation moment matrices should be true, and hence below relation of inflation-NPA hierarchy with factorisation bilocal hierarchy would also follow.

-\begin{conjecture} Consider a distribution $\vec{Q}=\{q(abc|xyz)\}$.
-If $\vec{Q}$ passes the bilocal inflation-NPA hierarchy, then it also passes the factorisation, that is, it is a commutator bilocal distribution. \end{conjecture}

-Showing the converse of Conjecture~\ref{conj:InflationNPAimpliesFact}, or finding a counterexample, is also open (also restricting to finite-dimensional Hilbert spaces).
-The difficulty lies in the off-diagonal measurements of Bob.
-That is, given a Factorisation Moment Matrix $\Gamma^m$, it is natural to define $\Gamma^m_{1,\balpha\bbeta\bgamma} = \Xi^{n,m}_{1, \balpha^1\bbeta^{11}\bgamma^1}$.
-With the $S_m \times S_m$ symmetry and diagonalisation constraint, we are able to define many entries of $\Xi^{n,m}$.
-However, entries such as $\Xi^{n,m}_{1,B^{11}B^{12}}$ cannot be obtained in this way.
-With a tensor product structure, the structure $\cH_{B_L}\otimes\cH_{B_R}$ can be used; but this is not possible with only the commutator relations.

-We now prove a much weaker result, that is, if $\vec{Q}$ is detected as infeasible by the scalar extension hierarchy (see Appendix~\ref{sec:ScalExtNPAHierarchy}), then the inflation-NPA hierarchy will also detect it.
+We now prove that if $\vec{Q}$ is detected as infeasible by the scalar extension hierarchy (that is, if $\vec{Q}$ is not a Projector Bilocal Quantum Distribution), then the inflation-NPA hierarchy will also detect it.

 \begin{theorem} Consider a distribution $\vec{Q}=\{q(abc|xyz)\}$.
 The existence of $\Xi^{n,m}$ compatible with $\vec{Q}$, where $m$ is sufficiently large, implies the existence of a scalar extension moment matrix $\Omega^{n}$.
-That is, if $\vec{Q}$ passes the bilocal inflation-NPA hierarchy, then it also passes the scalar extension bilocal NPA hierarchy. \end{theorem} \begin{proof} We first identify the PVMs of the first diagonal space with $\{\hA\}$, $\{\hB\}$, $\{\hC\}$ and suppose $m$ to be of order $d^n$, where $d$ is the number of operators in $\{\hA\}$.
-For each distinct word $A$, we assign a distinct $i \geq 2$ and identify the associated scalar extension with $A^i$ from the $i$-th diagonal space.
-Then, it is straightforward to construct a Scalar Extension Bilocal Moment Matrix.
-See Appendix~\ref{sec:formalInflationNPA} for more details. \end{proof} However, as discussed in Appendix~\ref{sec:ScalExtNPAHierarchy}, the scalar extension bilocal hierarchy does not converge to the set of commutator bilocal quantum correlations, hence the result above does not clarify the relation between inflation-NPA and factorisation hierarchy.
+Hence, if $\vec{Q}$ passes the bilocal inflation-NPA hierarchy, then it also passes the factorisation and scalar extension bilocal NPA hierarchies, that is, it is a commutator bilocal distribution. \end{theorem} \begin{proof} We first identify the PVMs of the first diagonal space with $\{\hA\}$, $\{\hB\}$, $\{\hC\}$ and suppose $m$ to be of order $nd^n$, where $d$ is the number of operators in $\{\hA, \hB, \hC\}$.
+For each distinct word $\bomega$, we assign a distinct index $i \geq 2$ and identify the associated scalar extension with $\bomega^i$ from the $i$-th diagonal space.
+Additional index assignment is needed when considering the powers of scalar extension words.
+Then, it is straightforward to construct a Scalar Extension Bilocal Moment Matrix by utilising the diagonal factorisation and symmetry of the inflation-NPA hierarchy.
+See Appendix~\ref{sec:formalInflationNPA} for more details. \end{proof} The converse of Theorem~\ref{thm:InflationNPAIsTighter} was left open in the first version of our manuscript, but was later shown to be true thanks to~\cite[Theorem~16]{ligthart2023inflation}.